Linuxfabrik/lfops/roles/graylog_server/README.md

 ## Troubleshooting

-Q: `/bin/sh: /opt/python-venv/pymongo/bin/python3: No such file or directory`
+**`/bin/sh: /opt/python-venv/pymongo/bin/python3: No such file or directory`**

-A: You either have to run the whole playbook, or python_venv directly: `ansible-playbook --inventory myinv linuxfabrik.lfops.setup_graylog_server --tags python_venv`
+* You either have to run the whole playbook, or python_venv directly: `ansible-playbook --inventory myinv linuxfabrik.lfops.setup_graylog_server --tags python_venv`

 ## License